material-components/material-components-web/packages/mdc-select/README.md

 </div>
 ```

->NOTE: The `data-value` attribute is required for the enhanced select.
+> NOTE: The `data-value` attribute is required for each list item in the enhanced select.

+> NOTE: The `input type="hidden"` is optional, and will synchronize the value of the enhanced select for form submissions.

 ### Styles